TonyMerlin/M2-ProductFinder/README.md

 Drill-down product finder for Magento 2.4.5-p6.
 Admin-driven sections, attribute mapping, price slider, and results page with optional layered navigation.

+#1.5.0

+We've added a caching layer which caches the per-attribute-set in-stock options for ~1 hour, and auto-invalidates when product/stock changes are saved.

 #v1.4.0

 This release changes the way the finder works to make sure only attribute values from in-stock products are shown.

 # Inital Realease v1.3.0